praeclarum/praeclarum.github.io/_posts/2025/2025-10-21-many-ways-to-deploy-ios.md

 ## 4. `ios-deploy`

-If you are not satisfied with 1st and 3rd party tools, and want to dabble with 4th party greatness, then you can use the `ios-deploy` command line tool.
+If you aren't satisfied with first- or third‑party tools, and want to dabble with “fourth‑party” greatness, then you can use the `ios-deploy` command-line tool.
 This tool is not officially supported by Apple or Microsoft, but it is widely used by the iOS development community.

 First, make sure you have `ios-deploy` installed.
 If you haven't done this yet, you can install it using Homebrew: